 How Does AI Recruiting Differ from Traditional Hiring?

-AI-enabled recruiting technology delivers 2-3x faster time-to-hire compared to manual methods, according to the Josh Bersin Company's 2025 research on talent acquisition.
-That speed gap captures the fundamental shift between traditional and AI-powered hiring.
+What AI-enabled recruiting delivers is speed: 2-3x faster time-to-hire compared to manual methods, per the Josh Bersin Company’s 2025 research on talent acquisition.
+Speed is the defining difference between traditional and AI-powered hiring.

 Traditional recruiting is labor-intensive at every stage.
 A recruiter manually searches LinkedIn or job boards, reviews profiles one at a time, crafts individual outreach messages, and plays phone tag to coordinate interview schedules.
 Each step creates bottlenecks.
-And when you're filling multiple roles at the same time?
-The whole process slows to a crawl.
+And when you’re filling multiple roles at the same time?
+Everything slows to a crawl.

-The numbers confirm the pain.
-Only 17% of applicants reached the interview stage in 2024, and 60% abandoned applications due to slow processes, according to the Josh Bersin Company's research.
-That's not a sourcing problem - it's a speed problem.
-Traditional workflows simply can't keep up with candidate expectations.
+Numbers confirm the pain.
+Just 17% of applicants reached the interview stage in 2024, and 60% abandoned applications due to slow processes, according to the Josh Bersin Company’s research.
+Speed, not sourcing, is the problem.
+Traditional workflows simply can’t keep up with candidate expectations.

 AI Adoption in HR: Year-over-Year Growth

-That 17-point jump represents one of the fastest adoption curves in HR technology.
-And it's not limited to enterprise teams - recruiting agencies and mid-market companies are adopting AI sourcing tools at similar rates.
+Among the fastest adoption curves in HR technology, that 17-point jump stands out.
+And it’s not limited to enterprise teams - recruiting agencies and mid-market companies are adopting AI recruitment tools at similar rates.
+Whether you call it artificial intelligence recruiting, AI hiring software, or simply AI in recruiting, the underlying trend is the same: machines handle the repetitive volume work so human recruiters can focus on judgment calls.

 How Does AI Recruiting Work?

-AI recruiting works through four connected functions: sourcing, screening, outreach, and scheduling.
-Each step feeds into the next, creating an end-to-end workflow that replaces what used to take a team of recruiters weeks.
-Thirty-seven percent of talent acquisition professionals are already integrating generative AI into these workflows, according to LinkedIn's 2025 Future of Recruiting report.
-Here's what each function does.
+Four connected functions drive the AI recruiting workflow: sourcing, screening, outreach, and scheduling.
+Each step feeds into the next, creating an end-to-end automated recruiting workflow that replaces what used to take a team of recruiters weeks.
+Thirty-seven percent of talent acquisition professionals are already integrating generative AI into these workflows, according to LinkedIn’s 2025 Future of Recruiting report.
+Each function is described below.

 1. AI Candidate Sourcing

-AI sourcing goes far beyond keyword matching.
-Instead of searching for exact title matches, AI understands context and intent.
-Ask for "series-B fintech CFO with APAC experience" and the AI interprets what that actually means - evaluating company stage, industry focus, seniority signals, and geographic history across millions of profiles at the same time.
+Unlike keyword matching, AI sourcing understands context and intent.
+Instead of searching for exact title matches, it evaluates experience signals against actual job requirements.
+Ask for “series-B fintech CFO with APAC experience” and the AI interprets what that actually means - evaluating company stage, industry focus, seniority signals, and geographic history across millions of profiles at the same time.

 Platforms like Pin scan 850M+ candidate profiles with 100% coverage in North America and Europe.
 That kind of database coverage means AI sourcing finds candidates that don’t appear in a typical LinkedIn Recruiter search - people who haven’t updated their profiles recently, or who are active on other professional networks.
 For a deeper look at this capability, see our guide to AI candidate sourcing.